-- We first drew a downward trendline and was waiting to see if price would come up to touch the trendline.
+- We first drew a downward trendline and were waiting to see if price would come up to touch the trendline.

-- And I also noticed that the previous support level that was broken could potentially act as a resistance level causing price to reverse.
+- And we also noticed that the previous support level that was broken could potentially act as a resistance level causing price to reverse.
 Therefore now we have two things coming together.

-- Next thing we did was to check what the fib retracement level to see if price came and hit that resistance level what the ratio would be.
+- Next thing we did was to check the fib retracement level to see what ratio it would be if price came and hit that resistance level.
 Surprisingly, it was 61.8%.
-Sweet!
-So now we have 3 things coming together.

 Here’s is a close-up of how the trade setup looked like in the 1hr where we were waiting to take the trade(see chart below):

-- They have a great chance of being profitable.
+- Such setups have a higher chance of being profitable

 - The doji had confluence with the dominant downtrend, as it formed telling you to sell the market with the trend.